jamestheengineer/leptos-playground/README.md

-Repo to learn badics of leptos.
+Repo to learn basics of leptos.